 The respective roles of BHA and the Developer are described in the following sections.
 Also, Appendix G presents the "Mixed-Finance Responsibility Checklist" that BHA typically follows for redevelopment projects.
-While the rehabilitation work at Lenox/Camden is not envisioned as a typical large-scale mixed-finance redevelopment, the checklist nevertheless provides details on BHA's expectations regarding respective roles in the development process.
-BHA intends to maintain an active role in overseeing the development work at Lenox/Camden and an asset management role in the operations of the property.
-BHA's oversight through the ground lease will be to ensure continued deep affordability of the housing units, preservation of tenancy rights of the extremely low-income residents, and responsible, sustainable management of the property.
+While the redevelopment of Amory is not envisioned as a typical largescale mixed-finance redevelopment, the checklist nevertheless provides details on BHA's expectations regarding respective roles in the development process.
+BHA intends to maintain an active role in overseeing the development work at Amory and an asset management role in the operations of the property.
+BHA's oversight through the ground lease will be to ensure continued deep affordability of the Replacement Units, preservation of tenancy rights of the extremely low-income residents, and responsible, sustainable management of the property.

 Land Owner/Asset Manager.
 The BHA or an instrumentality of the BHA will be the landowner/ground lessor.
-As landowner and asset manager BHA will be concerned with preserving long-term asset value through attentive property management, and ensuring that the applicable affordable housing requirements are being met.
-As part of its asset management responsibilities, BHA will monitor and enforce the terms of its ground lease, management agreement and other transaction documents that will be executed among BHA, the Developer, and other parties.
+As landowner and asset manager, BHA will be concerned with preserving long-term asset value through attentive property management, and ensuring that the applicable affordable housing requirements are being met.
+As part of its asset management responsibilities, BHA will monitor and enforce the terms of its Ground Lease, management agreement and other transaction documents that will be executed among BHA, the Developer, and other parties.